Thompson and Powell Martyrs Monument

-The Thompson and Powell Martyrs Monument is a memorial to two Confederate soldiers in St. Joseph, Kentucky.
-It is on the National Register of Historic Places (NRHP), one of only three NRHP locations in Daviess County, Kentucky that is not in Owensboro, Kentucky.
+The Thompson and Powell Martyrs Monument is a memorial to two Confederate soldiers in Saint Joseph, Kentucky.
+It is on the National Register of Historic Places (NRHP), the only NRHP location in Daviess County, Kentucky that is or was not in Owensboro, Kentucky.

 Executions

 The memorial honors two Confederate soldiers who were killed in accordance with the standing order of the Union general in command of Kentucky, Stephen G. Burbridge, known as Order No. 59.
 This called for the execution of four Confederate prisoners for every unarmed Union civilian killed by the Confederates.
 The two men honored on the monument were Charles W. Thompson (aged 18) and Pierman Powell (aged 25), who were executed in retaliation for the fatal wounding of a prominent resident of Henderson, Kentucky, James E. Rankin.
 They were originally held in Daviess County, but were taken to Henderson by Federal troops to be killed.
 The two men were executed on July 22, 1864.